WorldBrief සිංහල

 By World Brief · 2026-07-07

-The match was preceded by significant controversy surrounding US forward Folarin Balogun.
-Balogun had received a red card in the previous Round of 32 match against Bosnia and Herzegovina, typically incurring an automatic one-game suspension.
-However, former US President Donald Trump intervened, reportedly contacting FIFA President Gianni Infantino to request a review of the decision.
+The team's exit was overshadowed by a significant controversy surrounding striker Folarin Balogun.
+Balogun had received a red card in a prior match against Bosnia-Herzegovina, which typically incurs an automatic one-game suspension.
+However, FIFA controversially suspended this ban, allowing him to play against Belgium, a decision that reportedly followed calls made by former U.S. President Donald Trump to FIFA President Gianni Infantino.

 What each outlet emphasizes